sulu/sulu-docs/cookbook/override-dir-structure.rst

         return webpackConfig(env, argv);
     };

-Also you need to tell framework bundle where it will find the new ``manifest.json`` after you did generate it with ``npm install`` and ``npm run build`` into your new directory.
+Also you need to tell the framework bundle where it will find the new ``manifest.json`` after you did generate it with ``npm install`` and ``npm run build`` into your new directory.

 .. code-block:: yaml